jessicacarneiro/apis-rest/README.md

 ## Dependency check report
 Run `make dependency_check` or `./mvnw dependency-check:check` to run the dependency check report.
 The report will be located at
 `/target/dependency-check-report.html`

+## TODO

+[ ] Create script to validate dependency check report in the pipeline